 Many of the business owners I work with are solopreneurs who are in their first 5 years of business.
 They are driven individuals, but often feel alone in the day to day workings of their business.
-They are looking for an outside perspective, encouragement, accountability, and ideas for the next steps for their business.
+They are looking for an outside perspective, encouragement, accountability, and ideas so they can confidently make the next steps in their business.

-2. Can I reach my goals without a coach?
+2. Can I reach my goals without a business coach?

 After you have identified what you want out of coaching, try to find a solution without a coach.
 Maybe you are struggling with accounting.
 If so, would a hands-on accountant solve the problem?
 Are there resources within your existing network or at a local community class that can help you get to the next level?
 If so, go for it!